-10 lines on Sun :: In our solar system, we give central importance to the raising star named Sun.
-It is yellow which is comprising 98% of the total mass of the entire solar system.
+10 lines on Sun:: In our solar system, we give central importance to the rising star named Sun.
+It is yellow, which is comprising 98% of the total mass of the entire solar system.

-This bright hot ball consists of a combination of hydrogen and helium gases which act as its main component.
+This bright hot ball consists of hydrogen and helium gases which act as its main component.

-Here, there are 10 lines on the sun which describe the importance and hidden fact about our Sun.
+Here, 10 lines on the sun describe the importance and hidden fact about our Sun.

-Every day, we are seeing the Sun after wake up, but we are failed to know the importance of the Sun for us.
+Every day, we see the Sun after we wake up, but we are failed to know the importance of the Sun for us.

-The most massive object and a star which is located in the center of our solar system.
+The most massive object and a star which is located in the centre of our solar system.
 It is a hundred times as large as our living planet Earth.

 It never stops moving and supplying solar energy that is used in many ways.
 In this article, we include 10 lines on Sun to explain the purpose of this yellow giant in our solar system.

-So, you must have a look at our valuable points that will give us valuable knowledge about the Sun.
+So, you must look at the valuable points that will give us valuable knowledge about the Sun.

 10 lines on Sun:

-1.Sun is also a star located at the center of the solar system.
+1.Sun is also a star located at the centre of the solar system.
 It is yellow.

 2.Our planet Earth receives heat and light from the Sun.

-3.The combination of helium and hydrogen gases burning together and produces bright color.
+3.The combination of helium and hydrogen gases burning together and produces bright colour.

 4.Sun is a sphere in shape and a hundred times larger than our planet.